 Today’s world is vastly different from the South American life I knew as a boy, but the desire for deeper meaning remains as strong as ever.
 Spiritual seekers abound.

-I offer this site as a place for people to share their own stories about leading a conscious life, whether in communities like the Bruderhof or within mainstream society.
+I offer this site as a place for people to share their own stories about leading a conscious life, whether in communities like the Bruderhof or from within mainstream society.
 Ray may have been unusual, but he was not alone in his quest.
 Whether you push against societal norms from the outside or the inside, I invite you to let your voice be heard.
 The world needs it.

 If you have a story you’d like to share about your own search for a more authentic life, please send it here.
 All submissions are welcome.